The Hubble Space Telescope Survey of M31 Satellite Galaxies II. The Star Formation Histories of Ultra-Faint Dwarf Galaxies: CMD Modeling set up

 We adopt the BaSTI scaled-Solar stellar models \citep{Hidalgo18}.
 While many galaxies in this mass range exhibit various degrees of $\alpha$-enhancement \citep[e.g.,][]{Simon19}, this generally has a minor impact on the broadband filters, and scaled-Solar models are used in many SFH studies \citep[e.g.,][]{Monelli10a,Skillman17}.
 The main difference is a zero-point offset in the recovered [Fe/H] values \citep{Salaris93,Cassisi04}.
 We show the effects of $\alpha$-enhanced vs scaled-Solar mixtures in Appendix~\ref{App:models} and find negligible differences in the recovered SFHs.
 The adequacy of BaSTI scaled-Solar models is further illustrated in Appendix~\ref{App:depth}, in which we show that the CMD of te metal-poor MW globular cluster M92 is well-mathced by the scaled-Solar isochrone of the appropriate age and metallicity.

 We use a grid of simple stellar populations over an age range of $7.50<\log_{10}(t/yr)<10.15$ with a 0.05 dex resolution and metallicities that span $\rm -3.0<[Fe/H]<0$, with a 0.1 dex resolution.
 We adopt a physically motivated prior on the age-metallicity relationship consistent with several past studies \citep[e.g.,][]{Weisz14, Skillman17}.
 Specifically, we require the metallicity to increase monotonically with time, with a modest dispersion allowed at each age (0.15 dex).
 This helps mitigate the age-metallicity degeneracy at the oMSTO, which is affected by the modest S/N of the data, the limited temperature sensitivity of F606W-F814W, and the paucity of stars on the CMDs of these faint galaxies.
 This prior only requires metallicity to increase with time but puts no constraints on the metallicity values themselves.
-Additional details about the metallicity of our targets are provided in \S~\ref{sec:extended}.
+Additional details about the metallicity of our targets are provided in \S~\ref{sec:extended} and further tests on the effect of this assumption are detailed in the Appendix.

 We model observational effects (photometric errors and incompleteness) for each galaxy using $\sim5\times10^5$ artificial star tests (ASTs).
 The ASTs are distributed uniformly in color and magnitude over the CMD and spatially distributed following a 2D exponential density profile that is taken from \citet{Martin16}.
 The ASTs are injected into the images and recovered with the same reduction setup described in \S~\ref{sec:data}.